nostalfinals/nostalfinals/README.md

 *I don't commission any commercial projects or sell my work, don't contact me for these reasons.*

-*You are free to use all of my open-sourced projects as you obey my license.*
+*You're free to use all of my open-sourced projects once you obey my license.*

 ### 🛠️ Technologies I use